sagarmakhija1994/SpriteAnimationSLib/README.md

     //8# (0)
     //id of animation request (you will get return this id on "OnFrameChange"/"OnLoopComplete"/"OnAnimationFinish" listner)

+    //don't forgot to Add all images in "drawable" folder
+    //eg: img0.png to img73.png (all 74 files!)

+#Animation Listner

     //Animation listner
     private BroadcastReceiver animatorListener = new BroadcastReceiver() {